razou/machine-learning/ml_from_scratch/models/logistic_regression/README.md

 Logistic regression for image
 The goal of this example is to build image classifier model using Logistic regression implemented from scratch.
-- The implementation is mainly based on the power the vectorization of the `numpy` library
+- The implementation is mainly based on the power the vectorization of the `Numpy` library
   - It avoids as much as possible the usage of loops (e.g., for loop, while loop, ...)

 # Mathematical Formulation